labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/step3.md

 # Interactive Experimentation

-Python allows you to run code in an interactive mode, which is excellent for testing and experimentation.
-In this step, you'll learn how to call your function directly from the Python interpreter.
+Python offers an interactive mode that lets you run code right away.
+This is super useful for testing out your code and trying new things.
+In this step, we'll learn how to call a function directly from the Python interpreter.

 ## Running Python in Interactive Mode

-You can run a Python script and then drop into interactive mode by using the `-i` flag:
+To run a Python script and then enter the interactive mode, you can use the `-i` flag.
+This flag tells Python to keep running in an interactive state after executing the script.
+Here's how you do it:

 ```bash
 cd /home/labex/project
 python3 -i pcost.py
 ```

-This command:
+Let's break down what this command does:

-1. Executes the `pcost.py` script
+1. First, `cd /home/labex/project` changes the current directory to `/home/labex/project`.
+This is where our `pcost.py` script is located.
-2. Keeps Python running in interactive mode
+2. Then, `python3 -i pcost.py` executes the `pcost.py` script.
+After the script finishes running, Python stays in interactive mode.
-3. Allows you to type Python commands directly into the terminal
+3. In interactive mode, you can type Python commands directly into the terminal.

-You'll see the script's output followed by the Python prompt (`>>>`).
+After running the command, you'll see the output of the `pcost.py` script, followed by the Python prompt (`>>>`).
+This prompt indicates that you can now enter Python commands.

 ## Calling Your Function Interactively

-Once in interactive mode, you can call the `portfolio_cost()` function with different filenames:
+Once you're in the interactive mode, you can call the `portfolio_cost()` function with different filenames.
+This allows you to see how the function behaves with various inputs.
+Here's an example:

 ```python
 >>> portfolio_cost('/home/labex/project/portfolio.dat')